CbAsh07/Microbial_abundance/README.md

-<h1>Profiling the composition of microbial communities</h1>
+<h1>Gut microbial abundance post emodin treatment</h1>

 <h2>Description</h2>
 <p>
-  Profiling the composition of microbial communities (Bacteria, Archaea and Eukaryotes) from metagenomic shotgun sequencing data
+  Profiling the composition of gut microbial communities (Bacteria, Archaea and Eukaryotes) from metagenomic shotgun sequencing data to assess their relative abundance post treatment with emodin.
   This is a part of a project while working as a Research speialist I at University of South Carolina, USA.
 </p>